zahracolt/NFT-Minting-on-Polygon/README.md

 NFT Minting don on Polygon using hardhat

-To see the code, switch to 'master' branch
+To get the code, please switch to 'master'

+Made an error while pushing it...